mrisher/smtp-sts/spec.md

      analysis of STARTTLS failures, enabling mail providers to gain insight into the security of their SMTP connections without the need to modify MTA codebases directly.
-   * *Incrementalism:* DANE does not provide a reporting mechanism, nor does it have a concept of "report-only" failures; as a result, a service provider has no choice but to "flip the switch" and affect the entire mail stream at once.
+   * *Incrementalism:* DANE does not provide a reporting mechanism and does not have a concept of "report-only" for failures; as a result, a service provider has no choice but to "flip the switch" and affect the entire mail stream at once.